E-tailers growth ensnared in India's logistics jungle

 eBay, by contrast, is working with external logistics firms to cut back on multiple state taxes for products shipped by road and the excessive documentation required to move every parcel.

-It is also intensively training its 45,000-strong supplier base, which holds all the inventory eBay sells on its platforms, to improve efficiency.
+It is also intensively training its 45,000-strong supplier base, which hold all the inventory eBay sells on its platforms, to improve efficiency.

 "In this business, it is important we do what we are good at and let our logistics partners do what they are good at," said Latif Nathani, eBay India's managing director.